Breaking Up With Aspartame: Withdrawal Symptoms and How To Overcome Them

 What Is Aspartame?

-Since the early 1980s, consumers have been fooled into believing that aspartame is a healthier alternative as it is a low-calorie sweetener with a much sweeter taste than sugar (about 200 times sweeter).
+Since the early 1980s, consumers have been fooled into believing aspartame is a healthier alternative, since it’s a low-calorie sweetener with a much sweeter taste than sugar — about 200 times sweeter.

 Where Is Aspartame Found?